Lyn by Alexandre Dainche © Fantasy Flight Games

 Ser Lyn won his knighthood during Robert's Rebellion.
-At the start of the war, he fought for House Targaryen with Marq Grafton against Lord Jon Arryn at the gates of Gulltown.
+At the start of the war, he fought for House Targaryen with Lord Marq Grafton against Lord Jon Arryn at the gates of Gulltown.
 He was pardoned and joined Lord Jon against the Targaryens.

-At the battle of the Trident, Ser Lyn's father Lord Corbray was badly wounded.
+At the Battle of the Trident, Lyn's father was badly wounded.
 In the confusion Lyn took up the family's Valyrian steel longsword, Lady Forlorn, and distinguished himself by leading an assault on the Dornish lines.
 He personally finished off a wounded Prince Lewyn Martell of the Kingsguard.